 KiCad requires that you manually set the design rules in PCBNew when you start a new board layout.
 We also provide a template that you can use when starting a new project.

 .kicad_pcb board layout files directly.
 For most users, this is the best way to order boards designed with KiCad.
-We currently generate gerbers using the latest stable release, KiCad 4.0.2.
+We currently support uploaded Kicad files from the current stable version, 4.0.6.

 We also support uploading gerbers generated with Kicad.
 For additional details, see our guide on generating and submitting gerbers.
 We detect KiCad’s output filenames automatically, so it’s not necessary to rename them.

 KiCad doesn’t automatically redraw the fill zones for certain changes, which can leave them out of sync with your other signals.
 This can result in the gerbers not matching the design, and ruining your circuit board.

 To redraw these, simply use the hotkey

 b.
 Kicad will also refresh the fill zones when you run a DRC Check (under